 G.A.I.N. – powered by Lowe’s

-As part of the inaugural G.A.I.N. cohort, A Better World embarked on their first phase in Apparo’s 2-year nonprofit accelerator: a technology assessment and plan.
+As part of the inaugural G.A.I.N. cohort, A Better World completed their technology assessment and plan.

 As a result of their Community Impact Project, A Better World anticipates to not only be able to reach more students, but also serve them more deeply.
 The West Charlotte kindergartener at a school without A Better World programming, struggling with her reading will soon be able to receive not only the reading support she so desperately needs to rise back up to grade level, but also homework help across subjects, meals and hygiene items she needs for her health and confidence.
 Rather than falling and staying behind, she’ll be on the path to a successful future.

 A Better World (ABW) is an after-school program for at-risk kids who live in troubled homes and neighborhoods.
 ABW equips them with the skills and confidence to be responsible adults by nurturing their physical, academic and spiritual development.

 ABW was matched to corporate volunteers from Hylaine who conducted their tech assessment and provided a plan with recommendations for improvement.
 The project was facilitated by volunteer Change Agent, Jon Carter and has been generously sponsored by Bank of America.
 The G.A.I.N. program is generously sponsored by Lowe’s and EY.

 We checked in with A Better World leadership upon completion of this project to learn about the significance of their participation in the G.A.I.N. program and the anticipated impact of this project.